ho0527/Obsidian/css/index.md

 ## 第8章-外距

 Parameter Details
-0 set margin to n	one
+0 set margin to none
 auto used for centering, by evenly setting values on each side units (e.g. px) see parameter section in Units for a list of valid units inherit inherit margin value from parent element initial restore to initial value

 Section 8.1: Margin Collapsing
 When two margins are touching each other vertically, they are collapsed.
 When two margins touch horizontally, they do not collapse.